Meadowsys/wiwi/README.md

 These features enable integrations between `wiwi` and 3rd-party crates for the features you have enabled, where available.
 If no integrations are available for the features of wiwi that are enabled, addon features will silently do nothing.

+There is a feature `all-addons` that will enable every single addon feature.
+This can really bloat your dependency tree, make sure you know what you want to do!

 - **`hashbrown`**
 - **`image`**
 - **`serde-json`**